 Importance of handwashing with soap in the fight against COVID-19

-Proper handwashing is a crucial tactic to prevent deadly infections like the COVID–19 or the Coronavirus from spreading.
-Public safety measures outlined by healthcare institutions and the World Health Organisation suggest that regular hand washing and sanitizing are primary interventions in the fight against the spread of infection.
+Proper handwashing is a crucial tactic to prevent viruses like the COVID–19 (Coronavirus) from spreading.
+Public safety measures outlined by healthcare institutions and the World Health Organization suggest that regular handwashing and sanitizing are primary interventions in the fight against the spread of the virus.